velvia/presentations/2014-filodb/filodb.md

 ---

+## Performance Studies:

+- Regular Cassandra table reads vs FiloDB reads
+- Spark Cass Connector vs FiloDB Spark SQL
+    + include Tachyon/caching study

+---

 ## FiloDB Concepts

 - **Dataset**: a table with a schema
-- **Version**: each "diff" or incremental set of changes (appends / updates / deletes / new column)
+- **Version**: each "diff" or incremental set of changes (appends / updates / deletes / new column).
+Maps well to new slices of data or annotating existing records with new columns.
-- **Partition**: contains one set of rows for all the columns in a version.
-Divides and distributes the dataset.
+- **Partition**: Divides and distributes the dataset.
+Allows parallel ingest.

 ---